oracle-quickstart/oci-quickstart-template/README.md

 The [Oracle Cloud Infrastructure (OCI) Quick Start](https://github.com/oracle-quickstart?q=oci-quickstart) is a collection of examples that allow Oracle Cloud Infrastructure users to get a quick start deploying advanced infrastructure on OCI.

-The oci-quickstart-template repository contains the template that can be used for accelerating the construction of quickstarts that runs from local Terraform CLI and OCI Resource Manager.
+The oci-quickstart-template repository contains the template that can be used for accelerating the construction of quickstarts that runs from local Terraform CLI, [OCI Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) and [OCI Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm).

 Simple is a sample application that deploys a standalone virtual machine from the Oracle Cloud Infrastructure Marketplace.